anuragShingare30/Cross_Chain_Tokens/CrossChain.md

 1. **Arbitrary Messaging**
-   - is the ability to send arbitrary data (encoded as bytes) to a receiving smart contract on a different blockchain.
+   - is the ability to `send arbitrary data (encoded as bytes)` to a receiving smart contract on a different blockchain.
    - Send msg from one contract on one chain to other contract on diff chain

 2. **Token Transfer**:
-   - You can transfer tokens to a smart contract or directly to an metamask wallet on a different blockchain.
+   - You can transfer tokens to a smart contract or directly to an metamask wallet(EOA) on a different blockchain.

 3. **Programmable Token Transfer**:
-   - simultaneously transfer tokens and arbitrary data (encoded as bytes) within a single transaction
+   - simultaneously `transfer tokens and arbitrary data (encoded as bytes)` within a single transaction
    - Data can be instructions on what to do with those tokens.

 #### SUMMARY for CCIP

-- **CCIP is basically performing blockchain bridging in more secure,decentralized and transparent way!!!**
+- **CCIP is basically `performing blockchain bridging` in more secure,decentralized and transparent way!!!**
 - It works on DON and RMN  which relay and validate cross-chain messages.
 - It enables token transfers, smart contract interactions, and seamless multi-chain applications.
 - It's more secure than traditional bridges
 - **CCIP is like an advanced version of blockchain bridges, but built for security, scalability, and true interoperability!!!**

+**forge install smartcontractkit/ccip@v2.17.0-ccip1.5.16**

-### Cross Chain Token Standard (CCT)
+### Cross Chain Token-Standard (CCT)

-- An token standard that leverges the chainlink CCIP for transfering data across different blockchain network.
+- **An token standard that leverges the chainlink CCIP for transfering data across different blockchain network.**
-- chainlink CCT provides audited pool contract for token that contains all important functions
+- `CCT` is built on Chainlink `CCIP` to enable `seamless movement of tokens` between different blockchains without needing custom bridges.
+-